OllieBoyne/pytorch-arap/README.md

 ## Installation

 1. Clone into target repository
-2. [Optional] Install torch_batch_svd, from https://github.com/KinglittleQ/torch-batch-svd for improved SVD calculations.
+2. **Optional**: Install torch_batch_svd, from https://github.com/KinglittleQ/torch-batch-svd for improved SVD calculations.
 If this is not installed, torch.svd will be used.

 ## Usage
 For examples on how to use this module, see `demo_loss.py` for calculating the ARAP surface energy for as a loss function,